Top 5 3rd Quarter Trades of Wi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Windward Private Wealth Management Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Willow Creek Wealth Management Inc.’s top five trades of the quarter.

-Windward Private Wealth Management Inc. reduced their investment in ARCA:BIV by 42,199 shares.
-The trade had a 1.51% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $77.06.
+Willow Creek Wealth Management Inc. reduced their investment in NAS:AAPL by 105,772 shares.
+The trade had a 2.68% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 65,015 shares in ARCA:VTEB, giving the stock a 1.51% weight in the equity portfolio.
-Shares traded for an average price of $49.8 during the quarter.
+The guru sold out of their 113,763-share investment in NYSE:RHI.
+Previously, the stock had a 1.58% weight in the equity portfolio.
+Shares traded for an average price of $78.17 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.14 and a price-book ratio of 1.36.
+In terms of valuation, Vanguard Short-Term Bond ETF has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.